epurpur/Local_LLM_Workshop/README.md

 ### [Ollama](https://ollama.com/)

 Ollama is an open source project that serves as a powerful and user-friendly platform for running LLMs on your local computer.
 Ollama simplifies the process of downloading, installing, and interacting with a wide range of LLMs.
+See available models [here](https://github.com/ollama/ollama?tab=readme-ov-file#model-library).

 ### [LM Studio](https://lmstudio.ai/)

-Download and use a "ChatGPT-Like" interface for running your model locally.
+Download and use a "ChatGPT-Like" GUI interface to run your models locally.
+LM Studio makes it easy to download models, test them against each other, provides developer tools like running models on a local web server, etc.

 ### Specific LLMs